Policy and Procedures for Admission to ESF Primary and Secondary Schools

 • The 1 academic year validity period of the application has expired

-A hard copy of the completed online application form, along with supporting documents, must be sent directly to the school of zone according to your current residential address or, in the case of applications made during the Central Application Period for Year 1 and Year 7, supporting documents must be sent to ESF Admissions at ESF Centre, 1063, King’s Road, Quarry Bay, Hong Kong.
+A hard copy of the completed online application form, along with supporting documents, must be sent directly to the school of zone according to your current residential address or, in the case of applications made during the Central Application Period for Year 1 and Year 7, supporting documents must be sent by registered post to ESF Admissions at ESF Centre, 25/F, 1063, King’s Road, Quarry Bay, Hong Kong.
 Supporting documents include copies of:

 • Completed ‘Online Application’ form or the application slip/acknowledgement email